-I would rather restore a system image than have to reinstall Windows.
+It is better to restore a system image than have to reinstall Windows.
 The long process of updating and installing all the programs can take a bit of time.

-I put together a tutorial on How to Create a System Image Backup in Windows 7 that you can follow along to create your own system image.
+I put together a tutorial on How to Create a System Image Backup in Windows 7 that you can follow along to create your system image.

 If you would like to automate this process, then consider using Windows Backup and Restore program.

 If you found this tutorial helpful, please share it or hit Like so others can benefit from it.